• Skip to primary navigation

 STEP 4: Turn the dough onto a well floured surface.
 Be sure you have also floured your hands and then use your hands to form the dough into a smooth ball.
 (I think it's best to then pat it into a rectangle since that is the final shape you are aiming for!)

-Caramel Pecan Sticky Bun dough.
+Caramel Pecan Sticky buns preparation.

 STEP 5: With a floured rolling pin, roll your dough into a 12x16-inch rectangle.
 Be sure to add flour as you go if you notice the dough sticking to the rolling pin.